KenKundert/nestedtext/doc/format.rst

     - Arizona
     - Arkansas

-The values in dictionary and list items may be rest of line strings or multi-line strings.
-Rest of line strings are simply the remaining characters on the line exclusive of any leading or trailing spaces.
-If you prefer to keep the leading or trailing spaces, you can add quotes suing either single or double quotes.
+The values in dictionary and list items may be rest-of-line strings or multi-line strings.
+Rest-of-line strings, also known as single-line strings,
+are simply the remaining characters on the line exclusive of any leading or trailing spaces.
+If you prefer to keep the leading or trailing spaces, you can add quotes using either single or double quotes.
 An empty value represents an empty string.

 ::